cloud-barista/cb-tumblebug/docs/feature_guide/infra-vm-lifecycle-management.md

     style FETCH fill:#2196f3
 ```

-This optimization reduces API calls by 30-50% for large MCIs with many terminated or suspended VMs.
+This optimization reduces API calls by 30-50% for large Infras with many terminated or suspended VMs.

 ### Rate Limiting for Control Operations